jsoref/thorium/api/docs/src/concepts/images/images.md

 ### Generator
 ---
 A Generator is an image that crawls over some input or external data source creating sub reactions.
-It will create a batch of jobs (typically no more then 1-5,000) and then tell Thorium it should be slept before exiting with a return code of 0.
+It will create a batch of jobs (typically no more than 1-5,000) and then tell Thorium it should be slept before exiting with a return code of 0.
 If a generator stage completes without telling Thorium it should be slept the generator stage will be completed and no longer will be recreated.
 When telling a generator to